Vonage/vivid-3/libs/components/src/lib/nav/README.md

-# Side Navigation
+# Navigation

-A side navigation component makes it easy for users to navigate through your application.
+A navigation component makes it easy for users to navigate through your application.
 The vwc-nav accepts [vwc-nav-item](../../components/nav-item) and [vwc-nav-disclosure](../../components/nav-disclosure) elements as children.

 ```js